• recipes

 2. Heat up a large frying pan on a low heat.
 Once hot, add oil and allow it to warm up before adding chopped garlic.

-3. SautΓ© the garlic on a low-medium heat for a few minutes.
+3. Sauté the garlic on a low-medium heat for a few minutes.
 Stir often and do not let it brown or else it will impart a bitter taste to your pasta.

-4. While the garlic is sauteing, whisk soy milk, miso paste and cornstarch together until there are no lumps.
+4. While the garlic is sauteing, whisk vegan cream and miso paste together until there are no lumps.

 6. Toss cooked pasta in the sauce quickly, then add mushrooms and parsley.